What if I told you cruising is worse for the climate than flying?

 Cruise the seas or cruise down the road?
 A fresh look at vacation emissions

-If you’re planning a weeklong vacation and debating between a cruise voyage and a road trip, here’s something to consider: The choice could more than triple your trip’s carbon footprint.
+If you’re planning a weeklong vacation and debating between a cruise voyage and a road trip, here’s something to consider: The choice could more than double your trip’s carbon footprint.

 A few years ago, we estimated that passengers on even the most efficient cruise ships emit twice as much carbon dioxide (CO2) as someone who flies to their destination and stays in a fancy hotel.
 Now we’re asking a different question.
 What if, instead of hopping on a cruise ship, you hit the road?